luseleafpaper/dwa15-p5/README.md

 Therefore, my goal is to create a scheduler that will allow instructors to
 * schedule lessons with **their** students (Yes, a lesson can have more than one student!)
 * schedule lessons with other instructors (the default lesson is taught by the teacher who is logged in, but sometimes one teacher is not enough!)
+* review lesson details, including the entire lesson attendee list
-* review, edit and delete lessons
+* edit and delete lessons
 * create lessons without any students which become **available** lesson times for all **their** students to see

 Students will be able to:
-* see the details for lessons that they are in
+* see their lessons in their lesson homepage without seeing the lesson details (which may have information for other students)
 * see when **their** instructors are busy with other students without seeing any lesson details so that 1. they don't request alternative lesson times when the instructor is busy and 2. other student's privacy is protected.

 ## User roles for the demo